Academic Centers and Institutes

 Small Business Development Center (SBDC)

-Housed at the Carnegie Library Center, the SBDC is part of a national partnership between state and federal government, the private sector and higher education.
+The SBDC is part of a national partnership between state and federal government, the private sector and higher education.
 The program is designed to provide assistance services to establish new enterprises and promising start-ups, with the objective of increased economic activity.

 Southern Regional Institute (SRI) and Educational Technology Training Center